Skip to main content

 Kopytka

-Potato dumplings similar to Italian gnocchi, served with meat sauce, mushrooms, or butter and breadcrumbs.
+Potato dumplings that sit somewhere close to Italian gnocchi, served with a meat sauce, mushrooms, or simply butter and breadcrumbs.

 Allergens: